TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 There's been a strong emphasis on Design Considerations that align with the overarching Architectural Design,
 I've prioritized scalability, fault tolerance, security, and performance optimization across all system layers.

-# Real-Time Streaming Analytics with Kinesis, Flink and OpenSearch

 ## Table of Contents
 1. [Project Workflow](#project-workflow)